foxcastillo/Data-Structures-Algorithms/README.md

 A Heap is a Tree-based data structure with a full binary tree as the tree.
 Heaps can be divided into two categories:
 * Max-Heap: In a Max-Heap, the root node's key must be the largest of all the keys present in all of its descendants.
 For all sub-trees of that Binary Tree, the same property must be true recursively.

-* Min-Heap: In a Min-Heap, the root node's key must be the smallest of all the keys present in all of its descendants.
+* Min-Heap: In a Min-Heap, the root nodes key must be the smallest of all the keys present in all of its descendants.

 ### Hashing
 A cryptographic hash function is called hashing.
 It's a mathematical process that converts data of any size into a fixed-size hash.
 A hash function algorithm is intended to be a one-way function that cannot be reversed.